JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-13-local-celebrities.md

 difficulty: medium
 isCompleted: false
 date: 2018-01-13T09:21:50.111Z
-description: Get our photo our story in a local news
+description: Get our photo or story in the local news
 ---